melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-docker-2-helm.md

 - [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications.
 - [Kubernetes](https://kubernetes.io/) (commonly known as K8s) is an open-source container-orchestration system for automating deployment, scaling and management of containerised applications.
 - [Helm](https://docs.helm.sh/) is a package manager for K8s, it simplifies the installation of an application and its dependencies into a K8s cluster.

+This is a long post, each step could have been a post on its own.... you could read them in that way, to help tackle.

 # 01-Create a Spring Boot Rest API